Code of Ethics & Conduct

 between a working relationship and friendship with their performers.
 This is

-particularly important when the performer is a young person.
+particularly important when a performer is a young person.
 The coach must

 realise that certain situations or friendly words and actions could be